agathoklisx/libved/README.md

    STRUCTURE DETAILS:

    A buffer instance is a child of a window instance and is responsible to manipulate a double linked list that hold the contents.
-It's structure has references to the next and previous buffer (if any), to the window instance where belongs (parent) and to the editor instance where it's parent belongs (an editor instance).
+The structure has references to the next and previous buffer (if any), to the window instance where belongs (parent) and to the editor instance where it's parent belongs (an editor instance).